 As an active member of the International Physicians for the Prevention of Nuclear War-Physicians for Social Responsibility, an association awarded the Nobel Peace Prize in 1985, Dr. Sanchez was one of the physicians acknowledged with a personal diploma bearing the coveted Nobel seal recognizing his involvement in that work.

-A respected Egyptologist-Paleopathologist, Dr. Sanchez is presently excavating TT (Thebes Tomb) 16 and TT 11-12 and consulting at TT 110, tombs close to the Valley of the Kings in Egypt, with the University of Memphis team (TT 16), The Spanish Superior Council of Research (CSIC)(TT 11-12) and the American Research Center in Egypt (ARCE) (TT 110)
+A respected Paleopathologist, Dr. Sanchez is presently excavating TT (Thebes Tomb) 16 and TT 11-12 and consulting at TT 110, tombs close to the Valley of the Kings in Egypt, with the University of Memphis team (TT 16), The Spanish Superior Council of Research (CSIC)(TT 11-12) and the American Research Center in Egypt (ARCE) (TT 110).

 He is President of the Scientific Committee of the International conference on Ancient Egyptian Pharmacy and Medicine, Barcelona 2018.

-Dr. Sanchez, with his life partner, Dr. Celeste N. Powers, is a Naming Donor of the Powers-Sanchez Interactive Center in Palm Springs, California.
+Dr. Sanchez, with Dr. Celeste N. Powers, is a Naming Donor of the Powers-Sanchez Interactive Center in Palm Springs, California.

 Dr. James Linder